Mission Statement

 3. To help open students’ eyes to needs in the community that they might not have previously been aware of.

-The amount of service projects that HYPE does depends on the schedule and size of the group, but generally, there are one to five per year (especially if they are doing one for CYT and one for the community within the same session).
+The amount of service projects that HYPE does depends on the schedule and size of the group, but generally, there are one to four per year (especially if they are doing one for CYT and one for the community within the same session).

 Socials